Serbia Diplomatic Profile

 Diplomatic

 Serbia’s closest diplomatic partners are Iran, Slovakia, and North Macedonia.
-Most adversarial: Kosovo, Ukraine, and Albania.
+Most adversarial: Kosovo, Ukraine, and Croatia.

 Regime Relations